rkoeninger/ShenScript/README.md

 Running `node build.js` will render the KL files to JavaScript and output `dist/kernel.js`.

-Webpack bundle can be built with `gulp bundle` and minified bundle can be built with `gulp bundle-min`.
+Webpack bundle can be built with `gulp bundle`.

 ## Running